 Congratulations on the birth of your newborn.
-Birth records are available in this office up to six months from the date of birth.
-Please note that birth certificates must be ordered by an authorized individual and are not automatically sent after a birth.
+Birth records are available in this office up to the last day of the fifth month from the date of birth.
+Please note that birth records must be ordered by an authorized individual and are not automatically sent after a birth.

-To request a certified birth certificate, please use the order form on this website.
+To request a certified birth record, please use the order form on this website.
 Be sure to fill it out completely as failure to do so may delay the process.
-Certificates can be ordered by mail or in person.
-The first copy of a certificate is $20; each additional copy is $15 when ordered at the same time.
+Record can be ordered by mail or in person.
+The first copy of a record is $25; each additional copy is $20 when ordered at the same time.
 Do not send cash when ordering by mail.
 Please make your check or money order payable to VITAL RECORDS.
 We regret that we do not accept debit or credit cards.
-Ordering Information/Instructions

-A current valid identification is required when requesting a birth certificate in person at our office.
+A current valid identification is required when requesting a birth record in person at our office.

-The following persons are authorized to order a birth certificate:
+The following persons are authorized to order a birth record:

 - The mother of the baby if the mother is named on the certificate.
 If the baby has been given up for adoption, the biological mother is not authorized to order a birth certificate.